sabbour/azure-quickstart-templates/mysql-replication/README.md

 ### How to backup databases to Azure blob storage
 * There are several ways to
-take mysql backups as shown at <a href="https://dev.mysql.com/doc/refman/5.6/en/backup-and-recovery.html" >Mysql Backup and Recovery</a>.
+take mysql backups as shown at <a href="https://dev.mysql.com/doc/refman/5.6/en/backup-and-recovery.html" >Mysql Backup and Recovery.
 The example below shows mysql dump from the slave.
 ```sh
 # Create backups directory if not already created (modify folder as required)
 >mkdir  /home/admin/backups/